Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

 \section{Design-Based Sensitivity Analysis}

 Thus far we have defined and studied identification in finite populations.
 We also derived the identified set for ATE, $\Theta_I(K)$, under the $K$-approximate mean balance assumption.
-In this section we show how to use this identified set, combined with a known design distribution of treatment, to quantify uncertainty about ATE.
+That set provides a non-stochastic quantification of uncertainty about ATE, a mapping from a class of deterministic assumptions about balance into values of ATE consistent with the observed data and the assumptions.
+Researchers may be unsure about which specific values of $K$ are plausible, however.
+In this section, we show how to use a known design distribution of treatment to probabilistically quantify uncertainty about $K$, which can then be combined with our identified sets to probabilistically quantify uncertainty about ATE.